TITLE: Accountant II

 Occasional lifting, guiding and/or carrying of files and other work materials when working at various college locations.
 May sit for extended periods of time at a desk or working at a computer.

 Bachelor’s degree in Accounting, Finance, Business Administration or related field.
 Experience performing the duties described may substitute for the degree requirement on a year-for-year basis.
-Two years experience working in governmental, municipal or fund accounting required.
+Two years of experience working in governmental, municipal, fund accounting, or the area of accounting that is related to the assignment is required.

 Demonstrated experience working with PC and mainframe computer systems, hardware and supporting software applications.
 Experience working with computerized accounting systems and how they aid in compiling, maintaining, and using accounting information.